CosmWasm/mesh-security-hackathon/docs/consumer/Converter.md

 `100 PROV * 18 CONS/PROV * (1 - 0.4) = 1080 CONS`

 Thus this cross-stake will trigger the converter to request the virtual staking module to stake 1080 CONS.

+The discount is stored in the Converter contract and can only be updated by the admin (on-chain governance).

+### Price Feeds

+In order to perform the conversion of remote stake into local units, the Converter needs a trustable price feed.
+Since this logic may be chain dependent, we don't want to define it in the Converter contract, but rather allow chains to plug in their custom price feed without modifying any of the complex logic required to properly stake.

+There are many possible price feed implementations, a few of the main ones we consider are:

+**Gov-defined feed.** This is a simple contract that stores a constant price value, which is always returns when asked for the price.
+On-chain governance can send a vote to update this price value when needed. __This is good for mocks, or new chaina with no solid price feed and wanting a stable peg__

+**Local Oracle** If there is a DEX on the consumer chain with sufficient liquidity and volume on this asset pair (local staking - remote staking), then we can use that for a price feed.
+Assuming it keeps a proper TWAP oracle on the pair, we sample this every day and can get the average price over the last day, which is quite hard to manipulate for such a long time.
+__This is good for an established chain with solid DEX infrastructure, like Osmosis or Juno__

+**Remote Oracle** More dynamic than the gov-defined feed, but less secure than the local Oracle, we can do an IBC query on a DEX on another chain to find the price feed.
+This works like the Local Oracle, except the DEX being queries lives on eg. Osmosis.
+Note that it introduces another security dependency, as if the DEX chain goes Byzantine, it could impact the security of the consumer chain. __This is a better option if the local staking token has a liquid market, but there is no established DEX on the chain itself (like Stargaze).__

+The actual logic giving the price feed is located in an Oracle contract (configured upon init).
+We recommend using an (eg daily) TWAP on a DEX with good liquidity - ideally on the consumer chain, but this implementation is left up to the particular chain it is being deployed on.
+With this TWAP we convert eg. 1 PROV to 18 CONS.

 ### Virtual Staking